-PHL-101 Logic and Language 3 credits
+PHL-101 Logic and Language

-A study of the logical structure of argumentation in ordinary language, with the emphasis on the relation of logic to the uses of language in practical affairs.
+A study of the logical structure of argumentation in ordinary language, with an emphasis on the relation of logic to the uses of language in practical affairs.
 Traditional informal fallacies are studied as well.
 Discussions explore the nature of validity, truth, meaning, and evidence in relation to the evaluation of arguments.

-PHL-101 Freshman Seminar in Logic and Language 3 credits
+PHL-101 Freshman Seminar in Logic and Language